Aeneas Francon Williams: Matelli, West Bengal

 In the summer of 1937, Aeneas and Clara, accompanied by their two offspring, Alfred (a medical student) and Beatrice (a nurse), sailed from Dooars, India, to America where they arrived in New York City on 16 August 1937 aboard SS Caledonia II.

 Williams’ first volume of poems Dream Drift, by a Young Lover, was published in 1938.
 The book was dedicated to his wife, Clara.
-The suggestion of a priest being perceived as a ‘young lover’ was a bold move on Williams and the publisher's part.
-It was certainly uncommon for a member of the cloth to reveal a poetic side that included talk of lovemaking.
+The suggestion of a protestant minister being perceived as a ‘young lover’ was a bold move on Williams and the publisher's part.
+It was certainly uncommon for a minister to reveal a poetic side that included talk of lovemaking.
 The Dundee Courier, in their appraisal of the work, noted that, ‘Mr. Williams' poems reveal their author in many moods, as a nature lover, sportsman, and lover.
 Only an angler could have written his poems on Fishing and Wound Up.
 There is a whimsical, almost ‘Barriesque’ (James M. Barrie) touch about some of his nature poems, which is infinitely attractive.’
 ‘Mr. Francon Williams looks through a poet's window and can tell what he sees, as a poet tells, and as those to whom he speaks can understand.
 Life, in life's vocabulary, lit by a poet's candle, is what he tells to us; and in odd hours of quiet, he is worth listening to.’
 The Very Rev. Lauchlan Maclean Watt, DD LLD.

 Aeneas would find small nuggets of inspiration obscured in the noise of life.
 In his poem, To A Dead Bird, Williams immortalizes a solitary dead bulbul, an Indian nightingale he found lying near a bush in the Manse in Bengal where he lived.
 He explains, 'I put it in my pocket-handkerchief, and with a little burial service, I laid it to rest in our consecrated burial ground opposite Manse Gate.

 On 13 May 1942, Aeneas and Clara's daughter Beatrice married Dr. Stephen Ian Pugh of Builth Wells, Breconshire, Wales.
 The couple later emigrated to Tasmania, where they lived their entire lives in Launceston.

+In 1944, Alfred Williams returned to India from Burma on leave to convalesce (having sustained a war injury), where he stayed with his parents at their Quinine Plantation.

-In 1945, Aeneas and Clara spent a summer vacation at Kodaikanal, a resort in the Cardamom Hills (Yela Mala), a mountain range in South India, where their son Alfred, who was now a Captain in the RAMC (Royal Army Medical Corps) and stationed in Burma, joined them.
-It was while Aeneas was in the Cardamom Hills that he wrote his poem Flowers.
+In 1945, Aeneas and Clara spent a summer vacation at Kodaikanal, a resort in the Cardamom Hills (Yela Mala), a mountain range in South India, where their son Alfred joined them.
+Alfred was now a Captain in the (Royal Army Medical Corps) attached to the 5th Royal Gurkha Rifles as part of the 7th Infantry Division stationed in Burma, which came under the command of Lieutenant General Sir William Slim.
+While Aeneas was in the Cardamom Hills he wrote his poem Flowers.